 Stefan has over 15 years of experience working in the recreation and leisure industry, with over 10 of those years in management roles with responsibility for some of the largest contracts in the country.
 He started his career as a swimming coach and has been involved in teaching children of all ages in a range of different sports.
-Stefan is an ex-student of The Girls & Boys Brigade and is committed to ensuring the continued future success and stability of the centre for generations of children, youth and families of the area.
-Stefan grew up with a love of animals, and has had almost every different pet you can imagine!
-Stefan is holding a photo of himself as a five-year-old with his pet rabbit “Oliver Twitch”.
+Stefan is an alumnus of The Girls & Boys Brigade and is committed to ensuring the success and stability of the centre for generations of children, youth and families of the area.

 Finance Officer & Company Secretary

 Andrea started with the Brigade in 2004 and enjoys her role looking after all the finances for the Brigade.
 Using her experience in banking and computer systems, Andrea has been able to help the Brigade stay up to date in financial management and install systems to streamline its financial operations.
 Andrea enjoys the challenges that working for a small charity can bring and loves the sound of children’s voices through the building.